-DNA samples need to be RNA-free .
-On an ethidiumbromide stained agarose gel RNA contamination will be visible as a halo-like smear in the range of 50 to 200 bp.
-Please submit an agarose gel image of the DNA samples together with the samples.
+DNA samples need to be RNA-free.
+On an ethidium bromide stained agarose gel, RNA contamination will be visible as a halo-like smear in the range of 50 to 200 bp.
+Please submit an agarose gel image of the DNA together with the samples.

 Whole Genome Shotgun Libraries (HT library preparations)

-We employ physical shearing using the Covaris focused sonicator for a random fragmentation of the DNA samples to a narrow size range suitable for Illumina library preparations.
-Libraries generated with such ultrasound shearing results in the most even genome coverage.
+We employ the Covaris focused sonicator to physically fragment the DNA to a narrow size range suitable for Illumina library preparations.
+Libraries generated with such ultrasound shearing result in the most even genome coverage.
 Please aim to provide 1 ug DNA per sample.
 The latest library preparation protocols allow library preparation from nanogram quantities.
-However such super low inputs do have consequences and might not be suitable for your project.
-Please discuss low input projects with us beforehand.
+However, such super low inputs do have consequences and might not be suitable for your project; please discuss low input projects with us beforehand.
 Samples need to be normalized to +- 20% of the average sample concentration.

-This a very low-cost library preparation protocol that generates for a complete 96-well plate of samples and is ideal for Skim-Seq applications, for example.
-Up to 960 libraries can be pooled and sequenced together with paired-end 150 bp reads.
-Each read does contain an inline barcode identifying the locations on the plate and a second barcode identifying the plate.
+This very low-cost library preparation protocol generates libraries for a complete 96-well plate of samples and is ideal for Skim-Seq applications, for example.
+Up to 960 libraries (10 plates) can be pooled and sequenced together with paired-end 150 bp reads.
+Each read contains an inline barcode identifying the locations on the plate, with a second barcode identifying the plate.
 Software for de-multiplexing is available.
-As part of this process, the first 20 bases of the forward read and the first 8 bases of the reverse read should be trimmed; thus the resulting effective genome coverage will be about 10% less than nominal.
-We can do this processing for you).
+As part of this process the first 20 bases of the forward read and the first 8 bases of the reverse read should be trimmed; thus the resulting effective genome coverage will be about 10% less than normal (we can do this processing for you).

-The first step of library preparation adds a sample-specific barcode to each sample on a plate, then all samples are pooled for the next steps, meaning the final libraries are only available as a pool for the 96 samples.
-Thus, it is important that the all samples are in a similar condition.
-This means the DNA samples should have been isolated with the same protocol and be of high purity throughout.
-The DNA sample concentration has to be normalized for the entire plate before sample submission.
+The first step of library preparation adds a sample-specific barcode to each sample on a plate, then all samples are pooled for the next steps, meaning the final libraries are only available as a pool of 96 samples.
+Thus, it is critically important that all samples are in a similar condition – isolated with the same protocol, of high purity overall, and normalized before sample submission.
 The DNA samples should be isolated with spin column protocols (CTAB-free).
 Please submit 20 ul of each DNA sample in EB buffer in a securely sealed 96-well plate.
-The DNA concentration should best be 25 ng/ul for each sample measured by fluorometry (Qubit, Quantus, PicoGreen on plate reader).
-For high quality DNA samples a concentration of 12,5 ng/ul will be sufficient.
+The DNA concentration should ideally be 25 ng/ul for each sample measured by fluorometry (Qubit, Quantus, PicoGreen on plate reader), although for high-quality DNA a concentration of 12.5 ng/ul will be sufficient.
 Please see above for required sample purity, UV absorbance, metrics.

 We offer library construction from chromatin immunoprecipitated material.
 For these more complex experiments, discussions with Core personnel regarding suitability of starting material and construction strategy are recommended.
 No guarantees are offered with this library service, other than we’ll do our best!
 The ChIP-Seq Data Technical Note and ChIP-Seq DataSheet from Illumina provide some background information.

-- Please make sure to run the input controls on the bioanalyzer or on an agarose gel beforehand and email us an image of these.
+- Please make sure to run the input controls on a Bioanalyzer or agarose gel beforehand and email us an image of these.

-- It is further recommended to verify the enrichment of your regions of interest (e.g. promoter regions) vs. the control samples, before submitting the samples for sequencing by qPCR.
+- We highly recommend using qPCR to verify the enrichment of your regions of interest e.g. promoter regions vs. the control samples, before submitting the samples for sequencing.

-The required read-number per sample will vary from target to target.
-For the studying point source transcription factors the ENCODE project recommends to analyze at last 20 million (uniquely mapping) reads ( http://genome.cshlp.org/content/22/9/1813.long#boxed-text-2 ).
-Depending on the quality of your preps perhaps 75% of the reads can be expected to be uniquely mapping.
+The required read number per sample will vary from target to target.
+For studying point source transcription factors the ENCODE project recommends analyzing at last 20 million (uniquely mapping) reads (http://genome.cshlp.org/content/22/9/1813.long#boxed-text-2).
+Depending on the quality of your preps perhaps 75% of the reads can be expected to map uniquely.
 ENCODE tends to err on the high side with their recommendations.
-Thus, about 20 million reads per sample should be acceptable but this is likely the minimum number.
+Thus, about 20 million reads per sample should be acceptable, but this is likely the minimum number.

 Reduced Representation Sequencing

-RR-sequencing methods are using restriction enzyme digestions to generate reproducible subsets of sequences that are distributed throughout the genome: reduced representations.
+RR-sequencing methods use restriction enzyme digestions to generate reproducible subsets of sequences that are distributed throughout the genome i.e. reduced representations.
 In most cases reduced representations of about 1% or 2% of the genome size are sequenced and analyzed for SNP markers.
 Please see this review for a discussion of methods and applications.
-We are using the methylation sensitive ApeKI enzyme which, for plant genomes, allows to exclude most repeat sequences from the sequencing.
-We are prepping libraries for 95 genomic DNA samples simultaneously.
+We use the methylation sensitive ApeKI enzyme which, for plant genomes, allows exclusion of most repeat sequences from the sequencing.
+We prepare libraries for 95 genomic DNA samples simultaneously.

-In case your species of interest has not been studied by RR-sequencing before, we need to establish that the ApeKI enzyme is suitable.
-Before shipping us samples please email us gel images (1% agarose gel electrophoresis with Ethidium bromide or GelRed staining) of representative samples before shipping any samples.
-The gel image should show intact DNA samples as well as the same samples digested with a non-methylation sensitive restriction enzyme (e.g. HindIII).
-If the samples digest well, submit test samples (~5 ug at >50 ng/ul) so we can do additional tests to see if ApeKI is appropriate we need to carry out test digestions, adapter ligations, and PCR amplification with some test samples (submit about 5 ug at >50 ng/ul ; this test will cost $75).
-Upon a successful test we require the RRS samples to be submitted in a 96-well plate.
-One or two wells should remain empty for negative controls.
-The concentration of the samples should be normalized to 50 ng/ul as assayed by an intercalating dye (fluorometry on Qubit or plate reader).
-The UV absorption ratios should be 260/280nm 1.8 to 2.0 and 260/230 > 2.0 .
+If your species of interest has not previously been studied by RR-sequencing we first need to establish that the ApeKI enzyme is suitable.
+Please email us gel images (1% agarose gel electrophoresis with Ethidium bromide or GelRed staining) of representative samples before shipping any samples.
+The gel image should show intact DNA samples, as well as the same samples digested with a non-methylation sensitive restriction enzyme (e.g. HindIII).
+If the samples digest well, submit test samples (~5 ug at >50 ng/ul) so we can do additional tests to see if ApeKI is appropriate (test digestions, adapter ligations, $75).
+Upon a successful test we require RR samples to be submitted in a 96-well plate.
+One or two wells should be left empty for negative controls.
+Sample concentration should be normalized to 50 ng/ul as assayed by an intercalating dye (fluorometry on Qubit or plate reader).
+The UV absorption ratios should be 260/280nm 1.8 to 2.0, and 260/230 > 2.0.
 A volume of 20 ul per sample is sufficient.
-The DNA samples have to be extracted using a CTAB-free protocol (best a spin column protocol), since very precise DNA sample quantification is critical for the success of the protocol.
-The libraries are typically sequenced on a single HiSeq 4000 lane with single-end 90 bp reads.
+The DNA samples need to be extracted using a CTAB-free protocol (best a spin column protocol), since very precise DNA sample quantification is critical for the success of the protocol.
+The libraries are typically sequenced on a single HiSeq 4000 lane with single-read 90 bp reads.